Skip to main content

 NH Solid Waste Legislation Updates: 2026 Session

-The New Hampshire Legislature's 2026 session is in full swing!
+The New Hampshire Legislature's 2026 session has come to a close.
 NH Recycles tracks bills regarding solid waste and recycling throughout the legislative session.
 You can check back for updates.
-This page was last revised on February 23, 2026.
+This page was last revised on July 7, 2026.

 Need a refresher about how the legislative process works in New Hampshire?
 Here's an overview of how a bill becomes a law.
 A Glossary of Terms is also provided at the end of this update.